Everyday Host

 Everyday Host (えぶりでいホスト, Eburidei Hosuto) is a Japanese four-panel manga series written and illustrated by Nimo Gotō.
-Originally published online on its personal website, Pixiv and Niconico Seiga from July 2020 to October 2022, it was later acquired by Kadokawa Shoten, who have published five digital volumes from September to December 2024 under their Asuka Comics DX imprint.
-A short-form anime television series adaptation produced by Fanworks premiered in April 2025.
+Originally published online on its personal website, Pixiv, and Niconico Seiga from July 2020 to October 2022, it was later acquired by Kadokawa Shoten, which has published five digital volumes from September to December 2024 under its Asuka Comics DX imprint.
+A short-form anime television series adaptation produced by Fanworks aired from April to September 2025.
+A sequel is set to premiere in January 2027.